 Halston was the reason that I searched for a seal mitted with a blaze when my mom got Caymus and Murphy.
 Murphy’s blaze is off center and totally fits his personality!
 Murphy is from Bluegrass Rags in Kentucky.

 Then my Aunt Jean (my mom’s twin) got two Ragdoll cats with blazes – Maddie and Hobbs from Angelkissed Ragdolls:

 Of course, when Rags passed, I was on a hunt for a Ragdoll Cat with an hourglass blaze.
 I then found Charlie man on Soulmate Ragdolls’ website:

 Then my Aunt Nicky got a Ragdoll cat from Angelicdolls Ragdolls in Sweden, Prince William.
 He is a blue mitted Ragdoll cat with an hourglass blaze!

-Facebook and Floppycats.com has opened up a new world for me and the Ragdoll cat pictures available – I have seen some of the coolest blazes on Ragdolls.
-I have been collecting photos for over two months.
+Our Facebook page and Floppycats.com has opened up a new world for me and the Ragdoll cat pictures available – I have seen some of the coolest blazes on Ragdolls.
+I have been collecting submitted photos of Ragdoll cats with blazes several years.
 Check out all the cool blazes below!

 Peg of Meriwidoz Ragdolls (now retired) was really helpful to me in getting this post ready and helped explain blazes.
 I asked her if there was a way to predict blazes: